iq8al/iq8al.github.io/content/PyCon/changing-the-world-via-pycon-en.md

 language and even how communities are organized towards a greater good for everyone at large originate mostly in the United States and Europe.

+At that first APAC PyCon in Singapore, one of the keynote speakers was [Steve Holden](https://github.com/holdenweb), who later on was a pivotal figure for the growth of PyCon within APAC.

 ## Building the Japan PyCon community, circa 2011

-We then invited Steve Holden to come to Tokyo, and over dinner we talked about having an annual conference to get pythonistas from all over the country to come and share their work and discuss their ideas.
+We invited Steve to come to Tokyo after APAC, and over dinner we talked about having an annual conference to get pythonistas from all over the country to come and share their work and discuss their ideas.
 Steve was instrumental in proding us, who have no experience at all running conferences, to actually take the idea seriously.
-Given also the fact that Python wasn't still one of the top major programming languages in Japan at that time, we were also skecptical
+Given also the fact that Python was still not one of the top major programming languages in Japan at that time, we were also skecptical

 During dinner with Steve, we had a traditional Japanese _nabe_ (hot pot) dinner